tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 1. In the IDE on the right, open your newly copied manifest `/root/k8s-yaml-files/advertisements.yaml`{{open}}.

 1. On lines 9 and 26, update the version numbers from `1.1` to `1.2`.
-This will tag this specific deployment
+This is the tag that allows Datadog to track the version.

 1. On lines 10 and 80 update the name of the deployment and service to `advertisementsv12`.